wp-plugins/magic-google-maps/readme.txt

 == Frequently Asked Questions ==

 = 1.
-Where do I find settings page =
+Where do I find Magic Google Maps settings page =

 Magic Google Maps settings page is located in the left menu bar under Magic Maps

 = 2.
-Why after deleting plugin and installing it once again all my settings are gone? =
+Why after deleting Magic Google maps and installing it once again all my settings are gone? =

 To keep your database clean, Magic Google Maps remove all entries in database when you delete plugin.
 If you want to deactivate plugin for some reason, all your data will be kept save.